Jovan Adepo

-Jovan Adepo (born September 6, 1988) is a British-American actor.
-He is known for his role as Cory Maxson in the film adaptation of Fences (2016), and also had starring roles in the 2018 film Overlord and as Lionel Jefferson in CBS' All in the Family/The Jeffersons special.
-Adepo was featured in the series When They See Us, the second season of Jack Ryan, and the Facebook series Sorry for Your Loss.
-He plays Michael Murphy in the HBO series The Leftovers and in 2019 appeared in Watchmen as Hooded Justice.
-For the latter, he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie.
-He also starred as Larry Underwood in the miniseries of Stephen King's The Stand.
+Jovan Adepo (born 1988) is an American actor.
+He made his feature film debut in the period drama Fences (2016), which was followed by roles in the psychological horror film Mother!
+(2017), the action horror film Overlord (2018), the period comedy-drama Babylon (2022), and the drama His Three Daughters (2023).

+Adepo also starred in the HBO supernatural drama series The Leftovers (2015–2017), the Facebook Watch drama series Sorry for Your Loss (2018–2019), the Amazon Prime Video action thriller series Jack Ryan (2019), the Netflix true crime miniseries When They See Us (2019), the HBO superhero miniseries Watchmen (2019), the CBS All Access fantasy miniseries The Stand (2020–2021), and the Netflix science fiction series 3 Body Problem (2024).
+For his performance as Hooded Justice in Watchmen, he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie.

 Early life and education

 Adepo was born in 1988 in Upper Heyford, Oxfordshire.
 His mother is a British Nigerian from London, while his father is an African American from Chattanooga, Tennessee.
 His maternal grandfather Fatai Adepo was special adviser to former Nigerian President Olusegun Obasanjo.
-He moved to the United States with his family at the age of 2.
+He moved to the United States with his family at age 2.
 Raised in Waldorf, Maryland, he acted in school and church plays.

 He attended college at Bowie State University in Maryland, receiving his B.A. in political science and philosophy.
 While studying political science, he began taking creative writing classes.
-He later decided he wanted to move to Los Angeles to become a writer.
-He started doing commercial workshops to supplement income.